jedrichards/es6/README.md

 console.log(it.next(3)); // {value:13, done:true}
 ```

-> `yield` passes data out of the generator into the iterator, but the iterator's `next` method can be used to pass data in the other direction, that is, into the generator.
-The value passed in via `next` becomes the value of the `yield` expression at which the generator is currently paused.
-Note that no value is passed in with the very first call to `next`, this is because although the generator is paused, it is not paused at a `yield` so therefore any value passed via `next` here is discarded.
+#### Nested Iterators

-#### Nesting iterators
+The `yield *` syntax can be used to nest iterables arbitrarily deeply.
+By using `yield *` we are delegating the iteration to a child iterable which will output all its values into the main loop until they are exhausted at which point control is handed back to the parent generator.
+In this way iterators can be composed together and reused.

 ```js
 function * makeGenerator () {